RegisKouassi/hello-world/README.md

 # hello-world
-Firts repository to get in touch with github
+First repository to get in touch with github
+I am a firt year PhD candidate at University of Montréal